William Reading Montgomery: American Civil War

 At the outset of the American Civil War, Montgomery organized and briefly was colonel of the 1st Regiment New Jersey Volunteer Infantry.
 The regiment was held in reserve at the First Battle of Bull Run.
 Montgomery's biographical sketch in Appletons' Cyclopaedia of American Biography (1888) states that Montgomery's regiment "aided in covering [the Union Army's] retreat from Bull Run."
 Sifakis, on the other hand, states that the regiment was detailed to guard areas around Arlington Heights, Virginia and Fairfax Court House, Virginia.
 In June 1861, near Trenton, New Jersey, Montgomery suffered rib injuries when his horse fell.

 Soon after the Battle of First Bull Run, Montgomery was appointed a brigadier general of volunteers to rank from May 17, 1861.
 Thereafter, he served in administrative positions or was awaiting orders.
 Montgomery was military governor of Alexandria, Virginia, September–December 1861, in command at Annapolis, Maryland, January 1862 to March 17, 1862, in command at Philadelphia, Pennsylvania, April 4, 1862, to March 2, 1863; awaiting orders at Cairo, Illinois, March to October 1863 and on a military commission at Memphis, Tennessee from October 16, 1863, to March 15, 1864.

 Montgomery was on leave of absence from March 15 to April 4, 1864.
 He submitted his resignation from the Union Army, presumably due to ill health according to Warner, which was accepted on April 4.
 1864.

 Later life

 After his service in the Union Army, Montgomery moved to Philadelphia, Pennsylvania and briefly worked as a merchant in dealing wood moldings.
 He then retired to his home in Bristol, Pennsylvania.

 Death

-William Reading Montgomery died at Bristol, Pennsylvania on May 31, 1871, at aged 69.
+Montgomery died at Bristol, Pennsylvania, on May 31, 1871, at aged 69.

 He is buried at Church of St. James the Greater Cemetery at Bristol, Pennsylvania.